WWE Stars Help Kids At Children’s Hospital Find Their Wrestling Personas

 PITTSBURGH (KDKA) — Superstars of World Wrestling Entertainment parade across the stage and through an audience of fans at Children’s Hospital.

-But Stephanie McMahon, executive vice president of talent relations, says the best is yet to come.
+But Stephanie McMahon, WWE Chief Brand Officer, says the best is yet to come.

 Striking fearsome poses, kids trade hospital gowns for wrestling costumes, as the crowd applauds.